 Nitazoxanide

-Nitazoxanide (Alinia, Romark Laboratories, Tampa, Florida) is a broad-spectrum antiparasitic agent currently approved for the treatment of giardiasis and cryptosporidiosis[109].
+Nitazoxanide (Alinia, Romark Laboratories, Tampa, Florida) is a broad-spectrum antiparasitic agent currently approved for the treatment of giardiasis and cryptosporidiosis[109].
 Nitazoxanide is highly active in vitro against C. difficile.
 Studies have shown that two-thirds of the drug is excreted in the stool as an active metabolite with activity against C. difficile comparable to the parent compound[110].
 Nitazoxanide has been shown to prevent colitis in the hamster model[111].
 Further, nitazoxanide has been shown to very active against a panel of 127 C. difficile isolates from the UK’s C. difficile Ribotyping Network at an MIC range of 0.03-0.5 mg/L[112].
 A recent prospective, randomized, double blind study by Musher, et al. compared metronidazole 250 mg qid for 10 days to nitazoxanide 500 mg bid for 7 d or 10 d[113].
 After 7 d of treatment, the metronidazole response was 82% compared to 90% for nitazoxanide.
 At 31 d after starting treatment, a sustained response was noted for 58% of patients treated with metronidazole versus 66% for the 7-d course of nitazoxanide and 74% for the 10-d course (P = 0.34).
 Musher et al[114] also reported the use of nitazoxanide in 35 patients that failed to respond to metronidazole after 14 d of therapy or who had prompt recurrence on at least two occasions after an initial response.
 They noted that 74% of patients responded, however, 7 of the 26 recurred, leaving an overall cure rate of 54%.

 Most recently, Musher et al[115] completed a randomized, double-blind study of nitazoxanide versus vancomycin.
 After 10 d of treatment, resolution of CDI occurred in 20 of 27 vancomycin patients (74%) and 17 of 22 nitazoxanide patients (77%).
 For those completing therapy, both treatments had similar times to resolution with response rates of 87% for vancomycin and 94% for nitazoxanide.
 Subsequently, 2 vancomycin patients and 1 nitazoxanide patients relapsed, leaving a sustained response rate of 78% for vancomycin and 89% for nitazoxanide.
 The authors noted that, while the small sample size may not have the power to prove noninferiority versus vancomycin, as the first randomized control trial their results suggest nitazoxanide may be equally effective.